sudo-bmitch/presentations/oci-1.1-lightning/presentation.md

 Note:

-- The mount gives one repository access to a layer in another
-- Used for base images
-- Anonymous is useful when the base image was on another registry
+- Anonymous mounts are useful when multiple images are using base image from another registry.

 ---